-Using the Automatic Address Recognition feature allows a master to selectively communicate with one or more slaves by invoking the Given slave address or addresses.
-All of the slaves may be contacted by using the Broadcast address.
+Using the Automatic Address Recognition feature allows a master to selectively communicate with one or more slaves by invoking the "Given" slave address or addresses.
+All of the slaves may be contacted by using the "Broadcast" address.
 Two special Function Registers are used to define the slave's address, SADDR, and the address mask, SADEN.

-SADEN is used to define which bits in the SADDR are to be used and which bits are "don't care".
-The SADEN mask can be logically ANDed with the SADDR to create the "Given" address which the master will use for addressing each of the slaves.
-Use of the Given address allows multiple slaves to be recognized while excluding others.
+SADEN is used to define the bits in SADDR, which bits are available, and the remaining bits are "don't care".
+To use the SADEN mask, perform a logical AND operation on SADDR to create a "Given" address that will be used as the address of slave devices and the master can send the "Given" address on bus to identify the slave out from multiple slaves.